gu-benites/auth-supabase-pkce-v1/docs/supabase-client-deep-dive.md

     `import { createClient } from '@/lib/supabase/client';`
 *   **Server-side (`/src/lib/supabase/server.ts`):** Always import directly:
     `import { createClient } from '@/lib/supabase/server';`
-*   **Avoid Barrel Files for Supabase Clients:** We've removed `src/lib/supabase/index.ts` to prevent confusion and ensure the Next.js build process correctly distinguishes between client and server module usage.
+*   **No Barrel File for Supabase Clients:** We've removed `src/lib/supabase/index.ts` to prevent confusion and ensure the Next.js build process correctly distinguishes between client and server module usage.

 ## Common Pitfalls for Junior Developers:

 1.  **Forgetting `await`:**
     *   When calling `createClient()` from `/src/lib/supabase/server.ts` (because it's `async`).
     *   When calling any `async` Supabase method (e.g., `await supabase.auth.signInWithPassword(...)`).
-2.  **Using the Wrong Client:**
+2.  **Using the Wrong Client or Import Path:**
     *   Trying to use `createClient` from `/src/lib/supabase/server.ts` in a Client Component (will error due to `cookies()`).
     *   Trying to use `createClient` from `/src/lib/supabase/client.ts` in a Server Action/Service where server-side session/cookie management is needed (won't manage cookies correctly for SSR).
 3.  **`'use server'` Misplacement or Omission:**